Find It Locally

 What is defined as “local” in this calculator?

-In the context of this calculator, local means that economic activity took place in Hampshire, Franklin and Hampden Counties, or in the state of Massachusetts, depending on where the user indicates their location.
+In the context of this calculator, local means that economic activity took place in Hampshire, Franklin and Hampden Counties, or in the state of Massachusetts, depending on whether you (the user) chooses the three counties or statewide toggle.

 How do we calculate what share of your food purchases are local?